payampiray/cbm/README.md

 # cbm
-contains matlab scripts for "computational and behavioral modeling".
+contains matlab scripts for "computational and brain/behavior modeling".

 ## Requirements
 MATLAB and its optimization toolbox